yizhuan/tradingac/README.md

 # TODO

 This version is just a rough sketch.
-Still lots to do.
+Still lots to do:

+Add an interface to connect to real trading system
+Add tests, cover basic tests yet.
+Add Javadocs
+Add a web UI
+Fix TODOs